SoftwareAG/c8y-docs/content/dtm/localization.md

 ![Main view localization page](/images/dtm/localization/dtm-localization-main-page.png)

-Once you create an asset property or an asset model, their names are added automatically as Identifier in the **Localization** page.
+Once you create an asset property or an asset model, their names are added automatically under **Identifier** in the **Localization** page.
 You can further add the translations as required.

 {{< c8y-admon-info>}}
 Note that if an asset property or asset model is present, the corresponding entry on the **Localization** page cannot be deleted.
 However, if no translation exists for the asset property or asset model, deleting the asset property or asset model will automatically remove the corresponding entry.